 The Result?
 You Feel Stronger, Calmer, and Less Reactive

 When you build better self-boundaries, you stop spinning in other people’s urgency.
 You stop leaking energy through constant over-explaining.
 You stop shape-shifting to please.
+What you do instead is start owning your space and responding instead of reacting.

 You start feeling like your life belongs to you again and that’s not selfish.
 That’s self-leadership.